 View Of The Eiger From Near First

-And if you are looking for a quiet, out of the way place to stay while admiring the Bernese Oberland and all that it contains, I whole-heartedly recommend Murren.
-It is one of the hidden gems of the alps.
+And if you are looking for a quiet, out-of-the-way place to stay while admiring the Bernese alps and all that it contains, I wholeheartedly recommend Murren.
+It is one of the hidden gems of the Swiss Alps.

 Roger is a little obsessed with travel.
 He has been to over 40 countries, broken 3 suitcases and owned over 10 backpacks in 12 months.
 What he doesn't know about travel, ain't worth knowing!